thomasballinger/endless-web/README.md

 You can build this editor like the main game, except that you might need a newer version of MinGW because of C++14.

+Checklist:

+- [x] Systems can be fully edited
+	- [ ] Better visual editing in the map panel
+- [ ] Planets can be fully edited
+- [ ] Outfits can be fully edited
+- [ ] Ships can be fully edited
+- [ ] Governments can be fully edited
+- [ ] Hazards can be fully edited
+- [ ] Fleets can be fully edited
+- [ ] Outfitter can be fully edited
+- [ ] Shipyards can be fully edited
+- [ ] ...

 ------

 # Endless Sky